-MacBook Not Charging after Sequoia Update?
+MacBook Not Charging after Tahoe Update?
 10 Quick Fixes!

-MacBook not charging after the Sequoia Update is depressed.
+A MacBook not charging after the Sequoia update can be frustrating.
 But don't worry!
-In this post, you will find out 10 effective solutions.
+In this post, you will find 10 effective solutions.
 Just keep reading!

-Why Is MacBook Not Charging After Sequoia Update?
+Why Is My MacBook Not Charging After Sequoia Update?

-Figuring out what are the causes of why your MacBook won't charge is of vital importance.
+Understanding the causes of why your MacBook won't charge is vital.
 There are many reasons why your MacBook Air/MacBook Pro won't charge.
-The common reasons are:
+Common causes include:

 - The charging cable is not connected or damaged.